-Seven decorated farmhouses in Hälsingland, in east-central Sweden, are situated within 100 kilometres of each other.
+Seven decorated farmhouses in Hälsingland, in northeast Sweden, are situated within 100 kilometres of each other.
 These richly decorated wooden farmhouses date back to the 1800s.
 They were put on the list due to their folk-art traditions and the way they reflect the wealth and social status of the ordinary farmers who built them.
-The interiors of the highly decorated houses include so-called Dalecarlian paintings, folk art that was made by artists from neighbouring province of Dalarna.
+The interiors of the highly decorated houses include so-called Dalecarlian paintings, folk art that was made by artists from the neighbouring province of Dalarna.
 Most of the farmhouses are privately owned, but guided tours are available through the visitors’ centre.

 The Erik-Anders farmhouse in Asta has five rooms with showers for those who want to stay in a UNESCO World Heritage farmhouse.
 There’s also a café with both indoor and outdoor seating.
 The Ystegårn Café & Bistro has Bed & Breakfast accommodations.
 Dating back to the 1700s, it is another great place to soak up Hälsingland culture and history.

 Sweden has many beautiful natural sites, but the High Coast is the only one on the Swedish list designated as a Natural World Heritage Site.
 The High Coast is situated on one side of the Gulf of Bothnia in the northern part of the Baltic Sea, while the Finnish Kvarken Archipelago is on the opposite side.
 The landscape is mainly the result of the last Ice Age, which created the world’s highest coastline, as well as thousands of low-lying islands, shallow bays and fields of boulders.
 It was chosen for the list due to its exceptional geological value and with its open sea, mountains and forests, it offers visitors plenty to explore.